Appearance Inspection (Foreign Particles, Flaws, Defects)

 Relationship between target speed and image processing speed

-These calculation formulas give the maximum number of inspections per minute and the vision system processing speed required by using an example of intermittent feeding, in which inspection targets are fed intermittently and the line is stopped for a specific period when each target arrives in front of the camera.
+These calculation formulas give the maximum number of inspections per minute and the machine vision system processing speed required by using an example of intermittent feeding, in which inspection targets are fed intermittently and the line is stopped for a specific period when each target arrives in front of the camera.

-Maximum number of inspections per minute = 60 seconds / Processing time of the vision system in seconds
+Maximum number of inspections per minute = 60 seconds / Processing time of the machine vision system in seconds

 60 seconds / 0.02 seconds = 3,000 times/minute (50 times/second)